The Complexity of Probabilistic Lobbying: Abstract

 \subsubsection{Strict Majority (SM)}

 For each issue, a strict majority of the individual voters have probability greater than some threshold, $t$, of voting according to the agenda.
 In our running example (see Example~\ref{ex:runex}), with $t=50\%$, the result of the votes would be $\vec{X} = (0,0,0)$, because none of the issues has a strict majority of voters with above $50\%$ likelihood of voting ``yes.''
+The bribery action described in Example~\ref{exa:runex-100dollars} results in the same vector, $(0,0,0)$.
+However, the bribery action described in Example~\ref{exa:runex-300dollars} results in the vector $(1,0,0)$.